davilayang/learning-resources/ml-algos/classification/LogisticRegression.md

 ### Odds Ratio

 [Odds ratio, wikipedia](https://en.wikipedia.org/wiki/Odds_ratio)

-&nbsp;&nbsp;&nbsp;&nbsp; The odds ratio (OR) is a statistic defined as **the ratio of the odds of A in the presence of B** and **the odds of A without the presence of B**.
+The odds ratio (OR) is a statistic defined as **the ratio of the odds of A in the presence of B** and **the odds of A without the presence of B**.

-&nbsp;&nbsp;&nbsp;&nbsp; **If the OR is greater than 1, then A is considered to be associated with B** in the sense that, compared to the absence of B, the presence of B raises the odds of A. Note that _this does not establish that B causes A_.
+**If the OR is greater than 1, then A is considered to be associated with B** in the sense that, compared to the absence of B, the presence of B raises the odds of A. Note that _this does not establish that B causes A_.
 Often the odds ratio is used to compare the occurrence of some outcome (A) in the presence of some exposure (B), with the occurrence of the outcome (A) in the absence of a particular exposure (absence of B).

 #### Example of Odds Ratio